 You must follow rules on data protection if your business stores or uses personal information.

-This applies to information kept on staff, customers and account holders, eg when you:
+This applies to information kept on staff, customers and account holders, for example when you:

 - recruit staff